SDU-eScience/UCloud/docs/developer-guide/accounting-and-projects/products.md

       [`ProductPriceUnit.CREDITS_PER_UNIT`](/docs/reference/dk.sdu.cloud.accounting.api.ProductPriceUnit.md))
    2. Periodic payment ([`ProductPriceUnit.UNITS_PER_X`](/docs/reference/dk.sdu.cloud.accounting.api.ProductPriceUnit.md) and
       [`ProductPriceUnit.CREDITS_PER_X`](/docs/reference/dk.sdu.cloud.accounting.api.ProductPriceUnit.md))

+---

+__📝 NOTE:__ To select a model, you must specify a [`ChargeType`](/docs/reference/dk.sdu.cloud.accounting.api.ChargeType.md)  and a [`ProductPriceUnit`](/docs/reference/dk.sdu.cloud.accounting.api.ProductPriceUnit.md)  .
+We have shown all valid combinations above.

+---

-Quotas put a strict limit on the "number of resources" in concurrent use.
-UCloud measures this number with a [`Product`](/docs/reference/dk.sdu.cloud.accounting.api.Product.md)  specific unit.
-This unit is pre-defined and stable across the entirety of UCloud.
-A few quick examples, later we will define the unit for every [`ProductType`](/docs/reference/dk.sdu.cloud.accounting.api.ProductType.md):
+Quotas put a strict limit on the "number of units" in concurrent use.
+UCloud measures this number in a [`Product`](/docs/reference/dk.sdu.cloud.accounting.api.Product.md)  specific way.
+A unit is pre-defined and stable across the entirety of UCloud.
+A few quick
+examples:

-- __Storage:__ Number of GB (10⁹ bytes.
+- __Storage:__ Measured in GB (10⁹ bytes.
 1 byte = 1 octet)
-- __Compute:__ Number of hyper-threaded cores (vCPU)
+- __Compute:__ Measured in hyper-threaded cores (vCPU)
-- __Public IPs:__ Number of IP addresses
+- __Public IPs:__ Measured in IP addresses
-- __Public links:__ Number of public links
+- __Public links:__ Measured in public links

-If using either payments (one-time or periodic), then you must choose the unit of allocation:
+If using an absolute model, then you must choose the unit of allocation:

-- You specify allocations in "number of resources" (`UNITS_PER_X`).
+- You specify allocations in units (`UNITS_PER_X`).
 For example: 3000 IP addresses.
 - You specify allocations in money (`CREDITS_PER_X`).
 For example: 1000 DKK.

 ---